alber999/recruitment-challenges/counting-bits/README.md

 Mathematical solution decomposing number to have its binary representation

-To get the number of bits to represent number before start iterations:
+To get the number of bits of number binary representation before starting iterations:

 ```
 Math.floor(Math.log2(input)) + 1